Lapiplasty

 Recovery From Lapiplasty

-One Lapiplasty® benefit, that out patient consider a “game changer” when it comes to recovery, is the ability to quickly bear weight in a boot.
+One Lapiplasty® benefit is the ability to quickly bear weight in a boot.
+Patients consider this a “game changer” during recovery.
 Although timepoints and doctor’s orders vary based on each patient’s condition, a typical recovery timeline is detailed below.
 Be sure to ask your doctor what your particular recovery protocol will look like.